CSUMBmWall/journal/README.md

-## Welcome to my journal project!
+## Welcome to My Life's Blog!

-This is a labor of love that allows me to have a private journal that exists nowhere else but my own computer.
+This is a tool I have built that helps me express myself, and allows me to have a private journal that exists nowhere else but my own computer.
 I can write about my day with easy Markdown formatting, as well as save and comment on YouTube videos, pictures I've taken, and articles I've read.

 The project started with a Jekyll blog template.
 Entries were written in Sublime Text with "front matter" that included the title, date, and category of the blog post.
-After saving it to the posts folder, it would be compiled as static content and served up by Jekyll.
+After saving it to the posts folder, it would be compiled to a static html page and served up by Jekyll.

 Writing every day cemented the habit of keeping a journal, but the need for more control and a better way to enter, edit, and read posts could not be ignored.